f3bolarinwa/AWS-Sagemaker---deep_learning_model_tuning_and_deployment/README.md

 # Project: Image Classification (Deep Learning) using AWS SageMaker

-A program requirement for AWS Machine Learning Engineer Nanodegree @ Udacity School of Artificial Intelligence

 ## Project Description

 Used AWS Sagemaker to train and deploy a pretrained deep learning model (Resnet50) that can perform image classification.
 Employed good ML engineering practices by using the Sagemaker profiling, debugger, hyperparameter tuning and others.